Top Space Heater Safety Tips

 4. Keep the space heater away from children

 Children and space heaters do not mix.
 The risk of injury to a child around a space heater is far too high to justify their use.
 The child may accidentally touch the very hot space heater, could trip over the cord risking a tip-over of the space heater or may simply turn it on and leave it unattended without the knowledge of an adult.
-If you absolutely must use a space heater around a child, make sure that the heater is equipped with all the latest safety features and that the child is aware of the danger of going near the space heater.
+If you absolutely must use a space heater around a child (or curious pet), make sure that the heater is equipped with all the latest safety features and that the child is aware of the danger of going near the space heater.

 5. Exercise cord safety

 To help reduce the risk of the space heater tipping over, keep it as close to its power source as possible.
 Do not use extension cords with space heaters and always make sure that the cord is over rugs and carpets so that it is visible to people walking around within the room.
 Ensure that the space heater’s cord is in good condition and immediately replace if the cord becomes worn or frayed.

 Space heaters should only be used in well-ventilated rooms and when used inside should always be powered by electricity.
 Gas and oil space heaters do exist, but these are much more dangerous to use indoors and their use can greatly increase the risk of fire or injury.
 To ensure that you have warm, fresh, safe air only use electric-powered space heaters in rooms with adequate ventilation.

 7. Ensure your smoke detector and carbon monoxide detectors are working properly

 In the event that something does go wrong with the space heater and you have left it unattended, ensure that your house or building has the proper detectors in place to alert you of an emergency.
 Your smoke detector or carbon monoxide detector might save your life if your space heater causes a fire.
 Always change the batteries in these units when they are due to be replaced and test your smoke detector at least once a month.